-Employee/Student Relationships: Romantic or sexual relationships between College employees and students are prohibited if the employee and the student have an academic relationship.
-Academic relationships include any activities in which the employee is a direct or indirect supervisor (i.e. student working in the program or department such as a work study/ student worker or an employee serving as an advisor for a student club or organizational activity) or faculty and staff in an instructional setting for the student (i.e. classroom, lab, or clinical/practical setting).
+Employee/Student Relationships: Romantic or sexual relationships between College employees and students are prohibited if the employee and the student have an academic relationship; if the student is still enrolled in high school; of if the student is under the age of eighteen.
+Academic relationships include any activities in which the employee is a direct or indirect supervisor (i.e., student working in the program or department such as a work study/student worker or an employee serving as an advisor for a student club or organizational activity) or faculty and staff in an instructional setting for the student (i.e., classroom, lab, or clinical/ practical setting).
 This prohibition shall continue until the student or the employee is no longer affiliated with the College.
 Employees engaging in inappropriate relationships will be subject to disciplinary action up to and including termination of employment.

-Romantic or sexual relationships between College employees and students not in an academic relationship that impairs the College employee's effectiveness, disrupts the workplace/learning environment, and/ or impairs the public confidence in the College will be subject to disciplinary action up to and including termination of employment or expulsion from the College.
+Romantic or sexual relationships between College employees and students that do not violate the above provision but otherwise impairs the College employee's effectiveness, disrupts the workplace/learning environment, and/or impairs the public confidence in the College will be subject to disciplinary action up to and including termination of employment or expulsion from the College.